HelioASjunior/HelioASjunior/README.md

 </p>

 <p align="justify">
-Currently, I work as a <b>Junior Data Analyst</b>, where I leverage my expertise in Python and SQL to transform raw data into strategic insights.
+Currently, I work as a Data Quality Analyst at VHL Sistemas, where I leverage my expertise in Python and SQL to transform raw data into strategic insights.
 My daily focus involves managing databases and optimizing data workflows, always through the analytical lens of a DBA.
 </p>

 <p align="justify">